-Although Shirley Harris-Slaughter was among my core group of those I reciprocated support with on Twitter, she didn’t come aboard immediately.
+Although Shirley Harris-Slaughter was among my core group of those I reciprocated support with on Twitter, she didn’t come aboard immediately as many have come to believe.
 Her name was added to our roster shortly after, and she has never wavered in her support of RRBC.

-Fast forward 5 years and many changes to the faces on my TEAM.
-We have had some awesome authors to serve on the RRBC board, but, there are some who hold Lifetime Memberships, who have given and who continually give of their time to serve the community of RRBC, who I’m sure will be around until the very end.
+Fast forward 5 years and many changes to the faces on my TEAM have been made.
+We have had some awesome authors to serve on the RRBC board, but, there are some who hold Lifetime Membership, who have given and who continually give of their time to serve the community of RRBC, who I’m sure will be around until the very end.
 Some faces joined our TEAM much later, yet, have proven to be committed to serving the RRBC community and our agendas of support.

 Other long-timers also remain on our roster.
-Members like: Bette A. Stevens, Kim Taylor, Peggy Hattendorf, Karl Morgan, Joy Nwosu Lo-Bamijoko, Yvette Calleiro and so many more, are all part of this amazing family that we’ve created online.
+Members like: Bette A. Stevens, Kim Taylor, Karl Morgan, Yvette Calleiro, and so many more, are all part of this amazing family that we’ve created online.
 This list is too extensive to go on, but, these are some of the early joiners.
 I appreciate each and every one of them for their staying power and loyalty to RRBC.

 As with any organization, we have also lost members over the years, but, I never concern myself with those who have moved on.
-We accept that not everyone understands or subscribes to the theory of commitment and dedication.
+We accept that not everyone understands or subscribes to the theory of commitment, dedication, loyalty and honesty.
 If everyone did, that wouldn’t be real life, now would it?
-My attention and focus is always reserved for those who remain.
+My attention and focus are always reserved for those who remain.

-And, for every member who we have lifted, promoted and given name recognition to and in the end, moved on to try and compete with RRBC, as opposed to remaining and offering the same support to others, they’ve only made room for those who were actually designed to be here; and, for that, I am grateful.
+And, for every member who we have lifted, promoted and given name recognition to, but in the end, moved on to try and compete with RRBC, as opposed to remaining and offering the same support to others, they’ve only made room for those who were actually designed to be here; and, for that, I am grateful to them.

 I will end here by saying, “Here’s to another very successful 5 years, RRBC/RWISA!”